 Replace the example password and narrow the host component to a specific host or subnet whenever possible instead of leaving '%' in production.

-- Grant each role to the user account.
+- Grant the read role to the user account.

 - Set the default role that should activate when the user signs in.

-Use SET DEFAULT ROLE NONE to stop automatic role activation, or SET ROLE DEFAULT inside a session to return to the account's default roles.
+Use SET DEFAULT ROLE NONE to stop automatic role activation, or SET ROLE DEFAULT inside a session to return to the account's default role.

 - Inspect the privileges stored on the role itself.